top of page

 Located in a central connecting area of the vast underground surroundings of the Odenplan station, the work examines and celebrates movement through urban spaces.
 The colourful chain-motif represents connection, sequence and succession of events.

-A vivid childhood memory of colouring strips of paper with wax crayons to make paper chains, and how hanging the chains as a means of decoration activated and dramatically changed the space.
+Colouring strips of paper with wax crayons to make paper chains, and the way the hanging of these decorative chains activated and dramatically changed the space is a vivid childhood memory.
 A combination of this memory with questions about the function of ornament was the starting point for this commission.

-In moving through the station, with its hustle and bustle and moments of calm solitude and detachment, the physical impression of scale and colour shapes our behaviour and response.
-The large mosaics function as a visual symbol and physical marker to facilitate recognition and orientation in the underground passages.
+Moving through the station, with its busy hustle and bustle and moments of calm solitude and detachment, the physical impression of scale and colour shapes our behaviour and response.
+The large mosaics function as a visual symbol and physical marker to facilitate recognition and navigation in the underground passages.
 Movement through the space activates changing perspectives of the detailed mosaic surfaces.

 Chains and Garlands